Compare at a glance

 Control budgeting by not spending more than you have

-No credit check required - although some prepaid cards can help you improve your credit rating
+No credit check required - although some cards can help you improve your credit rating

 Pay a monthly or one-off charge for the card

-Face further charges for loading funds onto your card and inactivity fees
+Face further charges for reloading funds onto your card and inactivity fees

 Not covered under Section 75 of the Consumer Credit Act that protects credit card purchases between £100 and £30,000

-Could struggle to top up when you’re abroad
+Could struggle to top up a prepaid travel card when you’re abroad

 If you’re going to use the card frequently, an everyday prepaid card with a monthly fee but no transaction fees may be more suitable.
 A pay-as-you-go card could suit occasional users better as they are often free, but charge fees when spending

 If you’re planning to use the card when you travel overseas, look to choose a prepaid card that is fee-free for the currency of your destination.
-This can save you a significant sum of money on spending over the course of your trip
+This can save you a significant sum in travel-money spending over the course of your trip

-If you’re looking to get a prepaid card because you have a low credit score, an everyday card with a credit builder facility can be a way to help build your credit rating
+If you’re looking to get a prepaid card because you have a low credit rating, an everyday card with a credit builder facility can be a way to help build your credit rating

-Depending on the type of prepaid card you get it could improve your credit rating.
+Depending on the type of prepaid card you get it could improve your credit rating, if you've got an impaired credit history.
 There are no credit checks with prepaid cards, but some everyday prepaid cards allow you to borrow the annual fee and pay it back in monthly instalments.
 This gives you a repayment record that will be put on your file by the credit reference agencies.
 Beware that if you miss a payment it could damage your credit rating even further.

 Check out our choice of prepaid cards from a wide range of leading UK providers